FRC-Utilities/LibDS/lib/SDS/README.md

-and because of every SDS string implicitly adding a null term at the end of the string regardless of the actual content of the string, SDS strings work well together with C strings and the user is free to use them interchangeably with other std C string functions that access the string in read-only.
+and because of every SDS string implicitly adding a null term at the end of the string regardless of the actual content of the string, SDS strings work well together with C strings and the user is free to use them interchangeably with real-only functions that access the string in read-only.

 SDS was a C string I developed in the past for my everyday C programming needs, later it was moved into Redis where it is used extensively and where it was modified in order to be suitable for high performance operations.
 Now it was extracted from Redis and forked as a stand alone project.

-Because of its many years life inside Redis, SDS provides both higher level functions for easy strings manipulation in C, but also a set of low level functions that make it possible to write high performance code without paying a penalty for using an higher level string library.
+Because of its many years of life inside Redis, SDS provides both higher level functions for easy strings manipulation in C, but also a set of low level functions that make it possible to write high performance code without paying a penalty for using an higher level string library.